emuvi/webmark/README.md

 # WebMark

-WebMark is a command that downloads the contents, texts and images, of web addresses and stores them as markdown files.
+WebMark is a library and a command that reads the contents, texts and images, of source addresses and saves them as markdown files.